 In its strictly residential capacity, the Commonwealth Avenue House provides the most intensive staffing.
 It is often where new residents needing the highest level of daily staff interaction are placed.
 Residents live in a mixture of single and double rooms.
 The house can also become the temporary residence of individuals who live in one of our other houses but for some reason temporarily need more intensive services.

-We also have another house and apartment nearby.
+We also have another house and apartments nearby.
 Clients who live in these homes receive many of their core services at 1867 Commonwealth Avenue, but enjoy the independence of living in more independent settings.
 Each of these locations has a House Coordinator who holds weekly meetings to discuss household needs and issues.
 The amount of contact that the individual residents have with the main house is dependent on their individual needs.